madenvel/KalinkaPlayer/README.md

 The log will be saved to `nohup.out`.
 If you were running the server on Raspberry Pi, you can logout now.

-7. Download and install the app (see RpiMusic project) and goto Settings -> Connection menu - your service should show up under the name you specified.
+7. Download and install the app (see KalinkaApp project) and goto Settings -> Connection menu - your service should show up under the name you specified.
 Pick it from the list and tap "Connect".
 9. Enjoy!

 # Notes
 * Audio engine uses ALSA directly and relies on its configuration.
 If automatic resampling is set up, it will likely affect the app but it should still work.
 * I run this on Raspberry Pi 4 with HiFiBerry Digi2 card configured as recommended in their manual.
-This software would likely work with any card that supports ALSA
-* but there might be issues.
+This software would likely work with any card that works with ALSA but there might be issues.